Winston Zeddemore: Ghostbusters II (1989)

 At the start of the sequel Ghostbusters II, the team has been forced out of business due to legal injunctions and property damage lawsuits.
 Zeddemore and Stantz work as unpopular children's entertainers, but rejoin the team after the ban against them is lifted.
-Winston later develops a dislike against Vigo the Carpathian after learning his atrocious past from Egon and Ray, calls him an "ugly dude" after seeing his portrait.
-He helps Stantz and Egon Spengler investigate a mysterious river of slime under the city and, in the process, revealed to have a fear of rodents before they encounter a number of specters that haunt the city's subway tunnels and then being "hit" by a phantom vehicle of a train that derailed in the 1920s.
+Winston later develops a dislike against Vigo the Carpathian after learning his atrocious past from Egon and Ray, and calls him an "ugly dude" after seeing his portrait.
+He helps Stantz and Egon Spengler investigate a mysterious river of slime under the city and, in the process, revealed to have fears of underground pests like roaches and rodents before they encounter a number of specters that haunt the city's subway tunnels and then being "hit" by a phantom vehicle of a train that derailed in the 1920s.
 Later, he helps them pilot the Statue of Liberty (suffused with slime charged by positive emotions) through New York City to rally the public and defeat the spirit of Vigo the Carpathian.
 Ray remarks that the slime reminds him of Jell-O, a dessert Winston hates.

 Ghostbusters: Afterlife (2021)

 Hudson reprised his role as Zeddemore in Ghostbusters: Afterlife (2021).
 In the years since the Ghostbusters business collapsed, Winston has started a successful global enterprise, crediting his time as a Ghostbuster as his inspiration to start it.
-Despite his successes, Winston remains loyal to his friends and is still thinks fondly of being a Ghostbuster, readily to return to actions.
+Despite his successes, Winston remains loyal to his friends and still thinks fondly of being a Ghostbuster, ready to return to action.
 It is also revealed that he is married, and it is stated by Winston that his children are aware that he was a Ghostbuster.
 In the final act of the film, he arrives with Venkman and Ray to help the Spengler family deal with a returned Gozer.
 At the end of the film, being sentimental of his past, Winston buys the team's old firehouse headquarters back from Starbucks, and has the Ecto-1 restored and delivered there.
 Janine Melnitz knows that he has been paying the rent on Ray's occult bookstore for some time, as a way of honoring their friendship.
+Regarding his time on the team, Zeddemore remarks, "I may be a businessman, but I will always be a Ghostbuster."